Tuck Class of 2029 Essay Analysis

 Essay 1

-This is a question often asked by other schools, so you may be able to borrow from work you have already done.
-It is important to highlight the impact you want to have (i.e. improve XYZ industry based on your experience) rather than a role (i.e. CEO of a consumer products company), as the former will be more credible for the reader given the twists and turns one’s career can take.
-Also important to a successful answer is highlighting what from your existing experience makes you the right choice to pursue this path, and how you will use experiences at Tuck (the more specific you can be, the better) to build upon your existing background.
+The slight change in wording suggests that Tuck is looking to learn about your motivation for pursuing your goal, rather than a deep explanation of your goal itself.
+Consequently, start with an example that highlights why you seek to have the impact you want to have, and then pivot to highlighting what from your existing experience makes you the right choice to pursue this path, and how you will use experiences at Tuck (the more specific you can be, the better) to build upon your existing background.
 Doing so will showcase what you already bring to the table, giving the reader more confidence you are the right choice.

 Essay 2